jonasatgit/updatereporting/README.md

 - The update report has multiple sub-reports to drill further down and each report will use the same dataset
 - The SQL query of the dataset is made to filter out Defender Update Deployments, because they normally will be changed every x hours and could interfere with the overall compliance state and should be monitored with other reports.
 - The 2nd Level sub-report per system will also show Defender updates, even if they are filtered out on the dashboard
-- The SQL query might run long in bigger environments (<10.000 clients) depending on SQL performance and SQL maintenance
+- The SQL query might run long in bigger environments depending on SQL performance and SQL maintenance
 - There are several sub-reports with the same look and feel, because it was simpler to copy the report and just change the filter for the specific need.
 - Each sub-report will be hidden in SSRS to avoid direct usage and keep the folder as clean as possible.
 - The reports are made on SSRS 2017.
 I haven't tested other versions.